 There are still some financial corporations that rely on vault tokenization to secure their customers’ sensitive payment information, despite the drawbacks to the method.
 This is typically due to outdated regional legislation or issues in the wording of encryption laws.
 For example, local legislation may specify that all financial corporations must use “tokenization done in a vault database” without realizing that they are eliminating those corporations’ ability to use a more secure, vaultless method.

 For corporations in these regions that are concerned with the integrity of their tokenization process, it is often possible to get a variance granted in the law, or to petition for an exception.
 For example, if the company uses tokenization in a FIPS 140-2 Level 3 validated cryptographic module, their local government will often make an exception for them.

-To learn more about vaultless tokenization, read our solutions page, Vaultless Tokenization, or request to download our whitepaper.
+To learn more about vaultless tokenization, read our solutions page, Vaultless Tokenization, or download our whitepaper.
 Futurex offers a complete Hardened Enterprise Security Model for secure payment processes involving vaultless tokenization, available on-premises or in the cloud.
 For more in-depth information on our products or to create a custom solution for your organization, reach out to one of our Solutions Architects, available 24x7x365.